bitPogo/kmock/docs/src/howto/proxy.md

    ...
 }
 ```

-Setters are always using SideEffects but work completely non intrusive and have no need for a explicit setup.
+Property Setters are always using SideEffects but work completely non intrusive and have no need for a explicit setup.
-Getters can be either stub values or a SideEffect.
+Property Getters can be use either stub values or a SideEffect.
 Both - Setter and Getter - do not allow multiple SideEffects since this should be considered as a clear sign that the usage of method is more appropriate instead.

 PropertyProxies have the following properties: